Crystalline color superconductors

 The value of $\Delta_{\rm 2SC}$ is determined by the solution of the equation

 with the neutrality constraints,

 which fix the values of $\mu_e$ and $\mu_8$.

-The numerical analysis of \textcite{Huang:2003xd} shows that $\mu_8$ is much smaller than $\mu_e$ and $\Delta_{\rm 2SC}$, both for $\Delta_{\rm 2SC}\geq\delta\mu$ and for $\Delta_{\rm 2SC} < \delta\mu$.
-As a consequence, it is possible to simplify the equations for the gap parameter and the electron chemical potential, ~\eqref{eq:GE} and~\eqref{eq:NC} respectively, by putting $\mu_8 = 0$.
+The numerical analysis by \textcite{Huang:2003xd} shows that $\mu_8$ is much smaller than $\mu_e$ and $\Delta_{\rm 2SC}$, both for $\Delta_{\rm 2SC}\geq\delta\mu$ and for $\Delta_{\rm 2SC} < \delta\mu$.
+As a consequence, it is possible to simplify the equations for the gap parameter and the electron chemical potential, Eq.~\eqref{eq:GE} and Eq.~\eqref{eq:NC} respectively, by putting $\mu_8 = 0$.
 Therefore, the properties of the system depend only on the values $\Delta_{\rm 2SC}$ and $\mu_e$ and on the couplings $G_D$ and $G_S$.
-The result of \textcite{Huang:2003xd} can be summarized as follows:
+The result by \textcite{Huang:2003xd} can be summarized as follows: